devtac-philip/laravel-angular-comment-app/README.md

 4. Change your database settings in `app/config/database.php`
 5. Migrate your database: `php artisan migrate`
 6. Seed your database: `php artisan db:seed`
-7. View your application in browser.
+7. View your application in browser: `php artisan serve`